Anousheh Ansari

-She is the CEO of the X Prize Foundation.
+She is also the chief executive officer of the XPRIZE Foundation, and the Ansari family is the title sponsor of the Ansari X Prize.

 Early life

 Born Anousheh Raissyan in Mashhad, Iran, she and her parents moved to Tehran shortly afterward.
-She witnessed the Iranian Revolution in 1979.
-She immigrated to the United States in 1984 as a teenager.
+When Ansari was six years old, her parents divorced.
+Ansari has a sister, Atousa Raissyan, who is five years younger.
+At the age of six, Ansari would visit her grandparents and sleep overnight on the balcony, as there was no air conditioning.
+Ansari would gaze at the night sky and was very curious about space.
+In Tehran, at the age of seven, Ansari attended a French Catholic school called Jeanne d’Arc.
+Half of the day was taught in Farsi while the other half was taught in French.
+She witnessed the Iranian Revolution in 1979 and recalls memories of "hearing gun shots, screaming, people being killed, and explosions".
+From then on until the Iran–Iraq War, Ansari would have to take shelter in the basement of her apartment building, where she was the eldest of the children taking shelter.
+She would narrate stories to them, offering them comfort, which distracted them from the noise of bombs being dropped outside.
+Ansari immigrated to the United States in 1984 as a teenager, and attended a high school in Northern Virginia, Lake Braddock.
 Apart from her native Persian, she is fluent in English and French and acquired a working knowledge of Russian for her spaceflight experience.

 She received her Bachelor of Science degree in electrical engineering and computer science at George Mason University in Fairfax, Virginia, and her master's degree at George Washington University in Washington D.C.

 Career

 After graduation, Raissyan began work at MCI, where she met her future husband, Hamid Ansari.
 They married in 1991.

 In 1993, she persuaded her husband and her brother-in-law, Amir Ansari, to co-found Telecom Technologies Inc., using their savings and corporate retirement accounts, as deregulation happened in the US telecommunications industry.
-The company was a supplier of Softswitch technology that enabled telecom "service providers to enhance system performance, lower operating costs and furnish new revenue opportunities."
+The company was a supplier of softswitch technology that enabled telecom "service providers to enhance system performance, lower operating costs and furnish new revenue opportunities."
 The company, headquartered in Richardson, Texas, offered products that allowed the integration between existing telecom networks and application-centric, next-generation networks via software switch technology.
 Telecom Technologies was acquired by Sonus Networks, Inc. in 2001 in a stock-for-stock transaction for 10.8 million shares of Sonus stock.
 Anousheh Ansari became "a vice president of Sonus and general manager of Sonus' new INtelligentIP division."

-In 2006, she co-founded Prodea Systems, and is the current chairwoman and CEO.
+In 2006, she co-founded Prodea Systems, becoming its chairwoman and CEO.
 Prodea is a technology and services management company.
-Prodea is a privately held company formed by the Ansari family with development centers in both Richardson, Texas, and Silicon Valley.
+Prodea is a privately held company formed by the Ansari family with development centers in Richardson, Texas, and Silicon Valley.